akilasams/different-shopping-cart/README.md

 npm install
 ```

-To run the tests and see test coverage,run the below command
+To run the tests, run the below command

 ```bash
 npm test